-- p) Master Calendar of Reporting Requirements (MCRR) means the compliance certification duties required of the Academy by the University Board.
-The University Charter Schools Office may amend the MCRR each fiscal year or at other times as deemed appropriate by the University President.
-These changes shall be automatically incorporated into the Contract and shall be exempt from the Contract amendment procedures under Article IX of these Terms and Conditions. - q) Method of Selection Resolution means the resolution adopted by the University Board providing for the method of selection, length of term, number of members, qualification of Board Academy members and other pertinent provisions relating to the Academy Board. - r) Resolution means any resolution adopted by the Grand Valley State University Board of Trustees. - s) Schedules mean the schedules incorporated into and part of the Terms and Conditions. - t) State Board means the State Board of Education, established pursuant to Article 8, Section 3 of the 1963 Michigan Constitution and MCL 388.1001 et seq. - u) State School Reform/Redesign Office means the office created within the Michigan Department of Technology Management and Budget by Executive Reorganization Order 2015-02, codified at MCL 18.554, and transferred from the Michigan Department of Technology Management and Budget to the Michigan Department of Education by Executive Reorganization Order 2017-05 and codified at MCL 388,1282. - v) Superintendent means the Michigan Superintendent of Public Instruction. - w) Terms and Conditions means this document entitled Terms and Conditions of Contract issued by the Grand Valley State University Board of Trustees. - x) University means Grand Valley State University established pursuant to Article VIII, Sections 4 and 6 of the 1963 Michigan Constitution and MCL 390.841 et seq. - y) University Board means the Grand Valley State University Board of Trustees. - z) University Charter Schools Hearing Panel or Hearing Panel means such person(s) as designated by the University President. - aa) University Charter Schools Office or CSO means the office the University Board, by issuance of this Contract, hereby designates as the point of contact
+- q) Master Calendar of Reporting Requirements (MCRR) means the compliance certification duties required of the Academy by the University Board.
+The University Board may amend the MCRR each fiscal year or at such other times as deemed appropriate by the University President.
+These changes shall be automatically incorporated into the Contract and shall be exempt from the Contract amendment procedures under Article IX of these Terms and Conditions. - r) Method of Selection Resolution means the resolution adopted by the University Board providing for the method of selection, length of term, number of Academy Board members, qualification of Board Academy members and other pertinent provisions related to the Academy Board. - s) Resolution means any resolution adopted by the Grand Valley State University Board of Trustees. - t) Schedules mean the schedules incorporated into and part of the Terms and Conditions. - u) State Board means the State Board of Education, established pursuant to Article 8, Section 3 of the 1963 Michigan Constitution and MCL 388.1001 et seq. - v) State School Reform/Redesign Office means the office created within the Michigan Department of Technology Management and Budget by Executive Reorganization Order 2015-02, codified at MCL 18.554, and transferred from the Michigan Department of Technology Management and Budget to the Michigan Department of Education by Executive Reorganization Order 2017-05 and codified at MCL 388.1282. - w) Superintendent means the Michigan Superintendent of Public Instruction. - x) Terms and Conditions means this document. - y) University means Grand Valley State University established pursuant to Article VIII, Sections 4 and 6 of the Michigan Constitution of 1963 and MCL 390.841 et seq. - z) University Board means the Grand Valley State University Board of Trustees. - aa) University Charter Schools Hearing Panel or Hearing Panel means such person(s) as designated by the University President. - bb) University Charter Schools Office or CSO means the office the University Board, by issuance of this Contract, hereby designates as the point of contact for School of Excellence applicants and Schools of Excellence authorized by the University Board.
+The University Charter Schools Office is also responsible for managing, implementing, and overseeing the University Board's responsibilities with respect to the Contract.